Designed so we can’t read your mail

 - Your device uses the VEK to decrypt the per-account ciphertexts it pulls from the server.
 OAuth tokens and IMAP passwords come back to life locally, ready for the sync engine to use.

-The unwrapped VEK lives in process memory until you sign out or quit.
-On native
+- The unwrapped VEK lives in process memory until you sign out or quit.
+On native targets it is also persisted via the OS keychain so you don’t have to type your password every cold start.

 lockVault()zeroes it on sign-out.

-A password reset invalidates the credentials in your vault.
+A password reset invalidates the credentials in your vault

 ProtonMail’s keys live on your device